 - A. Safety of Principal.
 This is the foremost investment objective.
 Investment transactions should seek to keep capital losses to a minimum, whether the result of security defaults or erosion of market value.
 This is best insured by establishing minimum acceptable credit ratings, limiting overall portfolio duration, setting maximum exposures by sector, defining appropriate levels of diversification, and limiting exceptions. - B. Maintenance of Liquidity.
-To meet the day-to-day operating needs of the County and to provide the ready cash to meet unforeseen temporary cash requirements, a liquidity base of approximately at least two months of anticipated disbursements will be kept in relatively short term investments.
+To meet the day-to-day operating needs of the County and to provide the ready cash to meet unforeseen temporary cash requirements, a liquidity base of approximately at least three months of anticipated disbursements will be kept in relatively short-term investments.
 These would include investments in government pools with daily liquidity such as the Local Government Surplus Trust Fund and money market investments. - C. Return Maximization.
 Return is of least importance compared to the safety and liquidity objectives above.
-Investments are limited to relatively low risk securities in anticipation of earning a fair return relative to the risk being assumed.
+Investments are limited to low risk securities in anticipation of earning a fair return relative to the risk being assumed.
+Extending the duration of investments to enhance investment returns can induce volatility and affect market value, which should be avoided.